microsoft/Win2D/tools/docs/readme.txt

    exist in the API.

-5) The Sandcastle tool (http://shfb.codeplex.com) combines the generated temporary assemblies and docsrc XML files to create HTML reference documentation, which ends up in bin\docs.
+5) The Sandcastle tool (http://shfb.codeplex.com) combines the generated temporary assemblies, docsrc XML files, and overview pages from the Conceptual folder, creating HTML reference documentation which ends up in bin\docs.

 6) The MergeIntellisense tool combines all the XML files from the docsrc folders to create a single merged XML per assembly, which is used by Visual Studio intellisense.